BigBorg/Assignments-for-Datascience/README.md

-# mooc-datascientist-toolbox
+# mooc-datascientist
-a test repo
+This is a repo for datascientist specification courses.